The Timeless Children: Continuity

-As the Doctor broadcasts her memories to escape the Matrix, the show uses numerous scenes from both the new series and the old, featuring each Doctor, several companions, and villains.
+As the Doctor broadcasts her memories to escape the Matrix, numerous clips from both the classic and revived series appear, featuring each Doctor as well as several companions and villains.
 Notably the flashback includes images from The Brain of Morbius, a Fourth Doctor serial.
-In that story, while the Doctor and Morbius are hooked to a machine during a battle of wits, the machine briefly flashed up the former regenerations of the Doctor and several additional faces, implied to be incarnations that precede the First Doctor.
-This scene from The Brain of Morbius is shown during the Doctor's flashback in this episode, identifying these figures as incarnations of the Timeless Child.
+In that story, while the Doctor and Morbius are hooked to a machine during a battle of wits, the machine briefly flashed up the former regenerations of the Doctor and eight additional faces, implied to be incarnations that precede the First Doctor.
+Their inclusion in this episode identifies them as incarnations of the timeless child.

 Production

 Development

 "The Timeless Children" was written by Chris Chibnall.
 Further episode details were announced in Doctor Who Magazine #548 in early February 2020.

 Casting

 Julie Graham was cast as Ravio in the episode.
 Ian McElhinney and Steve Toussaint were announced as guest stars in the two-part finale, "Ascension of the Cybermen" / "The Timeless Children"; however, Toussaint did not appear in this episode after his character was killed in the events of "Ascension of the Cybermen".
 Jo Martin reprises her role from "Fugitive of the Judoon" as an incarnation of the Doctor.